Transition of latitudinal differential rotation as a possible cause of weakened magnetic braking of solar-type stars: Model

 \section{Model}

 In this section, we describe our model that incorporates the effect of LDR in the evolution of stellar AM.
-We first introduce the physical picture of the model, particularly focusing on the connection between the LDR and the removal and internal tranport of AM (Section \ref{subsec:picture}).
-In Section \ref{subsec:DR_model}, we formulate analytical expressions of the LDR that explain the asteroseicmic observation by \citet{Benomar2018Sci} and the numerical simulation by \citet{Brun2022ApJ}.
-In Section \ref{subsec:Wind_model}, we construct a model for the wind torque by extending the formulation developped by \citet{Matt2015ApJ}.
+We first introduce the physical picture of the model, particularly focusing on the connection between the LDR and the removal and internal transport of AM (Section \ref{subsec:picture}).
+In Section \ref{subsec:DR_model}, we formulate analytical expressions of the LDR that explain the asteroseismic observation by \citet{Benomar2018Sci} and the numerical simulation by \citet{Brun2022ApJ}.
+In Section \ref{subsec:Wind_model}, we construct a model for the wind torque by extending the formulation developed by \citet{Matt2015ApJ}.
 Finally, we describe our model and specific procedures for the long-term evolution of stellar AM in Section \ref{subsec:AM_evo}.